 Stay up to date with our most recent detailed guides, comparing the latest models and sharing pro-tips for maintenance.

-Quick Answer: The best strings for most Les Paul players are Ernie Ball Regular Slinky (.010-.046) or D'Addario NYXL (.010-.046).
-The shorter 24.75" scale length means 10-46 feels comfortable — not…
+Keep Reading →Quick Answer: The best strings for most Epiphone players are Ernie Ball Regular Slinky (.010-.046) — the same gauge Epiphone ships from the factory.
+The 24.75" scale length makes 10s feel comfortable…

 This is the most critical category for any player.
 Guides tagged with Guitar Setup, Intonation, and Truss Rod cover the physics of the instrument.
 Learning these skills saves you money on professional setups and keeps your guitar playing its best regardless of weather changes.
 We break these down by model because setting up a floating Jazzmaster bridge is a completely different skill set than decking a Stratocaster tremolo.